MicrosoftDocs/azure-docs/articles/machine-learning/how-to-train-cli.md

 :::code language="azurecli" source="~/azureml-examples-main/setup-repo/create-datasets.sh" id="download_untar_cifar":::

-Then create an Azure Machine Learning dataset from the local directory, which will be uploaded to the default datastore:
+Then create an Azure Machine Learning data asset from the local directory, which will be uploaded to the default datastore:

 :::code language="azurecli" source="~/azureml-examples-main/setup-repo/create-datasets.sh" id="create_cifar":::